 - Mean: Mean is adding all the values divided by instances.

 - Standard Deviation: Stddeviation of attribute duration.

 - Histogram: The histogram depicts the duration of 4 units, the max instances occur for a good class.
 As the duration increases to 38 units, the number of instances reduces for good class labels.
-The duration reaches 72 units which have only one instance which classifies decision as bad.
+The duration reaches 72 units which has only one instance which classifies the decision as bad.

 The class is the classification feature of the nominal type.
 It has two distinct values: good and bad.
 The good class label has 700 instances and the bad class label has 300 instances.

 To visualize all the attributes of the dataset, click on “Visualize All”.

 #5) To find out only numeric attributes, click on the Filter button.
 From there, click on Choose ->WEKA >FILTERS -> Unsupervised Type ->Remove Type.

 WEKA filters have many functionalities to transform the attribute values of the dataset to make it suitable for the algorithms.
 For example, the numeric transformation of attributes.